 Antojitos Mexicanos Tenorio

-A favorite of Sweetwater locals, this taco shop features a variety of classic tacos from beef to pastor, plus other favorites like quesadillas made with pork skin, choriqueso, and massive burritos.
+Popular among Sweetwater residents, this unassuming taco shop offers an array of traditional tacos, from beef to pastor, and favorites like pork skin quesadillas, choriqueso, and well-filled burritos.
 Seating is limited, so to-go orders are encouraged.

 El Taquito